Josef Hampl: Work

 In the graphic sheets and pencil drawings combined with frottage and perforation (Horizontal Structure - Dialogue, 1980, Hatching 22, 1980), the consistent horizontal arrangement of the composition that is characteristic of the first sewn paper collages (Layering with Blue, 1984) and the black and white drawings combined with sewing from the mid-1980s already appears.
-The very title of the entire large-scale series, The Unpredictible Games (1982-1987), with its concentrated meditative symbolism of subtly rhythmic patterns, speaks to the sensitivity and vulnerability of the human soul and nature.
+The very title of the entire large-scale series, The Unpredictable Games (1982-1987), with its concentrated meditative symbolism of subtly rhythmic patterns, speaks to the sensitivity and vulnerability of the human soul and nature.
 The simple drawing patterns combined with tufts of loose black threads, which are a continuation of the drawing in space, give a pure and fragile impression of Japanese calligraphy on the white canvas, divided by horizontal stitched black lines.
 The large-scale works to be hung between two round pieces of wood, kept in a roll, are in principle actually Japanese Kakemona i.e. a hanging thing or Kakejiku - a hanging scroll.

 The combination of the constructivist arrangement of the pictorial surface with the regular horizontal grid created by sewing became a completely new and original contribution of Josef Hampl to the technique of collage itself.
 Some of the works are monumental in size (Synthesis, 300 x 640 cm, 1985, Wedge Landscape, Wedge of Landscape, object 800 x 400 x 300 cm, 1988).
 In later years, the artist used materials that contrast in colour or texture to create collages.
 In addition to various kinds of handmade papers, whose aesthetic effect lies in the changing surface texture and irregular composition of the matrix, he uses the contrast of the absolute blackness of angular punched papers, scraps of photographs, colored posters, tailor's cuts, used tea bags, wasps' nests, etc. Instead of sewing, he sometimes attaches scraps of paper with paper clips, which then act as linear drawings (Horizontal EPP 2, 2000) or create autonomous dynamic patterns (Probe - Lung, 1999, Finding, 2004).

 In some collages, the principle of free layering of diverse structures prevails, in others a strict geometric order and interpenetration of surfaces and spatial plans.
 In an extensive series Roušky - Veils (1990-1991), the vertical axis of the collage contrasts with the edges in its structure or colour, and the deliberate asymmetry of the drawing brings a dynamic element to the quiet composition.
 The individual collages form an interconnected whole, but Hampl's artistic inventiveness makes each of them unique and unrepeatable.
 The colours of the collages are muted thanks to the raw materials used, and apart from white and black, red is usually used as a colour accent.
-During his scholarship in the United states in 1992, Josef Hampl collected printed and handwritten calligraphic posters in New York's Chinatown, from which he created an aesthetically and content-wise interesting set of collages in 1997, which reflect the bizarre atmosphere and energy of the place (Chinatown New York, 1997).
+During his scholarship in the United States in 1992, Josef Hampl collected printed and handwritten calligraphic posters in New York's Chinatown, from which he created an aesthetically and content-wise interesting set of collages in 1997, which reflect the bizarre atmosphere and energy of the place (Chinatown New York, 1997).